Water: Outreach & Communication

 National Wetland Condition Assessment

 This probability-based statistical survey will assess the health of the Nation's wetlands while strengthening state and tribal programs for wetland monitoring and protection.
 It will develop baseline information in order to evaluate environmental progress in protecting and restoring the Nation's vital national wetland resources.
-A report detailing the results of the survey will be released in 2013.
 Read more at the National Wetland Condition Assessment webpage.

 What You Can Do to Protect and Restore Wetlands